informaticsrepo/omop-lat/README.md

 # Phase 3
-Procedures in ophtalmology:
+Procedures in ophtalmology scope:

-### Intraocular drug administration
+### Intraocular drug administration:
-: While source diagnostic data use pre-coordination, procedural data (in CPT [Current procedural terminology]) use potcoordination for drug injection procedures.
+While source diagnostic data use pre-coordination, procedural data (in CPT [Current procedural terminology]) use potcoordination for drug injection procedures.
 For example, code 67028 (Intravitreal injection of a pharmacologic agent) is combined with  modifier 50 for bilateral injections and modifiers LT and RT for left and right eye injections.
 67028+LT and 67028+RT and 67028+50 may all be mapped to https://athena.ohdsi.org/search-terms/terms/4334590 (Injection of drug into vitreous, SNOMED CT concept code 231755001)

 ### Procedure on eye